 How Often Should You Clean the Fridge?

 Aim to do a deep fridge detox twice a year, with a decent cleaning every quarter.
-I do weekly food prepping (we’ll talk more about that later) so every week I do a good fridge wipe-down.
+I do weekly food prepping so every week I do a good fridge wipe-down.
 Wiping up spills, crumbs and splatters.

 My number one fridge-cleaning finding is: How, oh, how do hairs get in the fridge?
 Super-gross!

 STEP 2: GET YOUR FREE EAT TO LIVE PRINTABLES

-They say it’s only what’s on the inside that counts, and that’s true, but that doesn’t mean you should miss a little brain-washing opportunity on the front of your fridge!
+They say it’s only what’s on the inside that counts–and that’s true, but it doesn’t mean you should miss a little brain-washing opportunity on the front of your fridge!